sidkos/multi_sensor_fusion/README.md

     - **Sensor Contribution Balance**: Analyzes the ratio of objects fused from both sensors vs. single-sensor detections to identify "sensor starvation."
 - **Automated Reporting**: Generates high-resolution visualizations and structured JSON statistics for system-level health assessment.
 - **Unified Test Logging**: Automatically captures all test execution details, including per-frame performance violations and captured logs, into a centralized `test_execution.log` file.

+## CI/CD Pipeline
+The project features a fully automated CI/CD pipeline implemented via GitHub Actions, designed to enforce high code quality and validate performance on every change.

+### Workflow Stages:
+1.  **Static Analysis**: Runs a comprehensive suite of linters and security scanners (`Black`, `Isort`, `Flake8`, `Bandit`, `Mypy`, `Radon`, `Yamllint`).
+2.  **Unit Tests (Infrastructure)**: Validates the core logic of the data loader and KPI calculators in a clean environment.
+3.  **Docker Build**: Packages the application into a production-ready container and stores it in the **GitHub Container Registry (GHCR)**.
+4.  **Validation Tests**: Pulls the latest image and executes the performance test suite against the real datasets, ensuring the environment is fully operational.

+### Accessing Results & Artifacts:
+Performance reports and detailed logs are automatically generated and uploaded for every CI run:
+- **Remote Results**: You can access the artifacts from the latest runs on the [Actions CI/CD Page](https://github.com/sidkos/multi_sensor_fusion/actions/workflows/ci_cd.yml).
+Select a specific run and scroll down to the "Artifacts" section to download the `validation-test-reports`.
+- **Local Results**: After running the suite locally, all artifacts (plots, JSON stats, and the execution log) are available in the `reports/` directory.

 ## Project Structure
 - `src/models/`: Strongly typed data structures for all sensor modalities.